nvngroup/pitu/README.md

 sock.ev.on('chats.upsert', () => {
     // can use 'store.chats' however you want, even after the socket dies out
     // 'chats' => a KeyedDB instance
-    // can use 'store.chats' however you want, even after the socket dies out
-    // 'chats' => a KeyedDB instance
     console.log('got chats', store.chats.all())
 })